matthew-pool/matthew-pool.github.io/README.md

-### Bachelor of Science in Computer Science (Dec 2024)

-Please check out my [portfolio](https://matthew-pool.github.io) for a more streamlined and interactive experience and to check out my new app "Flick".

 # Matthew Pool - Portfolio Website

 A modern, interactive portfolio website showcasing software development projects and technical expertise across mobile, web, and data science domains.